Classic English oval signet rings

 How is it packaged?

-Every ring comes boxed with a stick or two of traditional red sealing wax and a wax impression of its seal engraving for you to keep.
+Every signet ring comes boxed and with a wax impression of its seal engraving for you to keep.

-If I am not happy with my ring can I return it?
+If I am not happy with my signet ring can I return it?